lidiascudiero/lidiascudiero/README.md

 Leveraging my background in **Cognitive Neuroscience**, I treat data as a dynamic signal with a rigorous experimental mindset:
 - **Behavioral Profiling:** Treating machine telemetry as a proxy for system "health behavior."
 - **Pattern Recognition:** Identifying hidden "rhythms" in noisy, high-volume datasets.
-- **End-to-end ML pipelines** → From preprocessing to modeling, explainability, and visualization
 - **Explainability (XAI):** Making complex models transparent and actionable for human stakeholders.
+- **End-to-end ML pipelines** From raw, noisy data preprocessing to modeling, tuning, explainability and interactive visualization